toommyliu/vexed/apps/docs/getting-started/contributing.md

 # Contributing

 Any meaningful and worthwhile changes will be considered, feel free to create a PR if you are able to.

-Otherwise, open a issue.
+Otherwise, open a issue to provide feedback or ask questions.